AdamJMcFarland/PHP-Localbox/README.md

 ```$reply_to``` | No | The reply-to email address.
 If left blank, this will be the ```$sender```
 ```$headers``` | No | A string of additional headers, separated by a CRLF (Carriage Return Line Feed) ```"\r\n"```

 Localbox was designed to integrate into your existing workflow.
-Instead of attempting to send an email when developing locally, you can instead save that message to your Localbox.
-For example, you might have defined a variable ```LOCAL_ENVIRONMENT``` that is set to ```TRUE``` when developing locally and false otherwise.
+Instead of attempting and failing to send an email in your local environment, or skipping over sending an email, you can instead save that message to your Localbox.
+For example, you might have defined a variable ```LOCAL_ENVIRONMENT``` that is set to ```TRUE``` when developing locally and ```FALSE``` in staging or production environments.

 In the past you might have: